 Real Malachite vs Fake Malachite: How To Spot The Fakes

-Malachite has been used in jewelry for thousands of years because of its unique color and patterning.
-But as of recently, because of its rarity and high value, there are many imitations on the market.
+Malachite has been prized for thousands of years for its striking green color and unique banded patterns.
+However, due to its rarity and high value, many imitations now flood the market.

 Malachite Mineral Formation